-between 2018 and 2019).98 The Green Line was so immediately successful that, three months after it opened in 2014, ridership was just 1 percent shy of 2030 ridership projections.99 serves many different neighborhood types and demographics has increased business sales, resulted in new housing developments (including affordable housing) and new employment sites, investment in green energy, and revitalization of neighborhoods, all while providing new mobility options in the region.
+between 2018 and 2019).
+The Green Line was so immediately successful that, three months after it opened in 2014, ridership was just 1 percent shy of 2030 ridership projections.

+The Twin Cities' economy has experienced steady growth, and the population is growing faster than any other major city in the North, Midwest, or Rust Belt.
+The success of transit investments is in part due to the fact that transit serves a wide variety of communities and trip purposes, not just commuting trips.
+The investment in light rail, which serves many different neighborhood types and demographics has increased business sales, resulted in new housing developments (including affordable housing) and new employment sites, investment in green energy, and revitalization of neighborhoods, all while providing new mobility options in the region.
 Past development that has occurred along transit corridors is valued at around \$12 billion.
-An additional \$8.2 billion in development, including 29,000 new housing units, is expected to occur along high frequency transit in the future.100
+An additional \$8.2 billion in development, including 29,000 new housing units, is expected to occur along high frequency transit in the future.